Avalon (Marvel Comics): Merlyn, Roma, and the Starlight Citadel

-The island of Avalon and the Celtic Gods
+The Island of Avalon and the Celtic Gods

 On the island of Avalon, home to the Celtic Gods also known as the Tuatha da Danaan, druids would forge the magical artifact known as the Evil Eye.
-The Eye was given to Prester John, who travelled back to Earth with it.
+The Eye was given to Prester John, who traveled back to Earth with it.
 The Celtic Gods themselves would have an endless war with the Fomorians, who would try to invade Avalon repeatedly.
 The Celtic Gods would receive assistance from Thor in repelling several invasions.

 One of the Celtic Gods, the Lady of the Lake, safeguarded Excalibur, King Arthur's sword.
 She became a close ally of the Black Knight and even gave him Excalibur when he lost his weapon, the Ebony Blade.
 Years later, the Lady of the Lake gave the Black Knight his new weapons: the Sword of Light and the Shield of Night.
 In return the Black Knight became her protector.
 The Black Knight would often travel between Earth and Avalon and seek the Lady of the Lake for advice.

 Avalon is also the home of the Green Knight, a primordial nature spirit.
 From the Green Chapel he empowers select warriors as his Pendragons to battle the servants of the Red Lord and his followers; known as the Bane.
-Pendragons of the past include Arthur, Merlin & the Knights of the Round Table, Robin Hood and the Merry Men, the World War I superhero Albion, detective Dai Thomas, Captain Britain, Union Jack, and others.
+Pendragons of the past include Arthur, Merlin & the Knights of the Round Table, Robin Hood and the Merry Men, the World War I superhero Albion, Detective Dai Thomas, Captain Britain, Union Jack, and others.

 The Lady of the Lake called Black Knight "The new Pendragon" when she gave him the Sword of Light and Shield of Night, it is unclear if Dane was tapping into the same mystical power that empowered the other Pendragon Knights.

 The Green Knight's Pendragons support nature, creation, and life; while the Bane champion decay, destruction, and death.
-The Red Lord operates from a hell-realm called Anwyn.
+The Red Lord operates from a hell realm called Anwyn.

 During the Secret Invasion storyline, the Skrulls invaded Avalon where they seemingly destroy the Lady of the Lake and the Green Knight.
 Pete Wisdom later used the shard to free Merlin from his imprisonment who managed to revive Captain Britain.
 When Merlin gave Captain Britain Excalibur, he used it to end the Skrull's invasion of Britain.
 Pete Wisdom later restored the Lady of the Lake and the Green Knight to life.

 During the Chaos War storyline, Amatsu-Mikaboshi led an army of enslaved alien gods in an invasion of Avalon, where they defeated King Arthur and his allies.
 However, Avalon was restored by the Greek god Hercules after he used his newly-enhanced powers to trap Amatsu-Mikaboshi in a pocket dimension.